FrankLuuuu/Fetch-Take-Home-Test/README.md

 # Fetch-Take-Home-Test

-This program reads from a CSV file called transactions.csv in the current working directory and accepts a single argument.

 ### To run:
 Open terminal or command prompt and navigate to the directory where the code is saved.
 Run the following command: python pointsItems.py [amount_of_points_to_spend].
 For example, to spend 5000 points: python pointsItems.py 5000.